infoatgodreams/GoDreams-Repository/Program Design/Surveys/User Problems Simulation.md

 If we can solve for this within CAP, then we ensure that the funder is invested in our solution and continues to encourage its use/use it.
 ```

-Here it is **important that we wear the shoes of our primary roles and the role of the stakeholders, and do not think about CAP objectives in particular.**
+Here it is ==**important that we wear the shoes of our primary roles and the role of the stakeholders, and do not think about CAP objectives in particular.**==

 - There are 4 core parties that are invested in our solution
 	- **Us (Guardians)** : What are the niggles we faced in our roles while working with CCIs?